JoshBClemons/gesture_recognition/README.md

 ## Running locally

-The application uses Flask-Script to simplify common tasks such as creating the database and starting a development server.
-Right after you install the application, you need to create a database and tables for it with these commands:
+The application uses Flask-Script to simplify common tasks such as creating the database and starting a server.
+After installing the application, create database tables and local file directories and start the application with the command:

-    cd offline
-    python manage.py reset_tables.py

-    cd online
-    python manage.py createdb

-After that, you can run the application with the following command:

-    python manage.py runserver
+    python manage.py start

 You can add `--help` to see what other start up options are available.

-With the application running, navigate to `http://127.0.0.1:5000` on the address bar to interact with the application or `http://127.0.0.1:5000/stats' to view usage statistics.
+With the application running, navigate to `http://0.0.0.0` on the address bar to interact with the application or `http://0.0.0.0/stats' to view usage statistics.

 ## Running in Docker container